aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 </div>

-## Application of semilandmarks
+## LM3d3: Configuration 1

+LM3d3: Configuration 1 (LM3d3:c1) was used in the analysis of the first three hypotheses.
 Semilandmarks 07 - 18 were first applied around the lateral edges, and sLMs 12 and 13 between LMs 02, 06, and 03 uses the curve constructed in [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md).
 Semilandmarks 19 - 30 articulate with the mid-line between LMs 01 and
 06. Additional sLMs can be placed on each section equidistant between